Skip to main content

 Why do I need an updated I-20 form?

 Your new I-20 will include an Office of Global Learning advisor recommendation for your OPT.
-You will sign this new 1-20, and send it with your application to U.S. Citizenship and Immigration Services (USCIS).
+You will sign this new 1-20, and submit it with your application to U.S. Citizenship and Immigration Services (USCIS).

 When should I request my updated I-20?